5 days in Montreal

 Continue to Parc La Fontaine, an 84 acre park where Montrealers go to enjoy the summer weather.

 For dinner, indulge in poutine at La Banquise.
 Open 24 hours, La Banquise features dozens of poutines with various toppings.
 You can’t go wrong with a classic (gravy and fresh cheese curds) or try something more adventurous.
+If you didn’t make it to Schwartz’s for smoked meat, you can get a smoked meat poutine at La Banquise.

 Day 5 – Saint Joseph’s Oratory, Atwater Market and Lachine Canal